Coming soon (expected Spring 2024): International Master of Science – Leadership in Palliative Care.

 For the implementation of this joint project we were able to win these five international academic centers

-The European Palliative Care Academy is a joint project of the Robert Bosch Stiftung/ Germany and the four academic centres
+The European Palliative Care Academy (2013 – 2022) has started as a joint project of the four academic centres

 - University Hospital of Cologne/ Germany

 - King’s College London, Cicely Saunders Institute/ United Kingdom

 - Nicolaus Copernicus University Toruń/ Poland

 - Hospice Casa Sperantei, Brasov/ Romania